 ECE 651

 This class focuses on software skills required to move to larger scale projects: design, testing, and teamwork.
-The class is built around learning fundemental design principles, and then seeing how they appear at different scales.
+The class is built around learning fundamental design principles, and then seeing how they appear at different scales.
 The class begins with the small scale, i.e., a few classes, and we explore design patterns and revisit testing.
 We move to larger and larger scales, until we are considering system architecture, and revisit similar principles throughout.

 Preparation